IceHe/lib/java/cmd/jps.md

 # jps

-> Java Virtual Machine Process Status Tool
+> JVM Process Status Tool

+- list the instrumented JVMs on the target system

 References